 Pip and I are combining our skills to offer classes in a variety of formats to suit people who work, people who prefer intensive study and those who might want to do something different during the holidays.

-OVERSEAS STUDENTS: We will also be offering translation services (or classes taught entirely in a different language), and also tours and accommodation for a true "Kiwi Experience" for people visiting from overseas.
+OVERSEAS STUDENTS: We will be offering tours and accommodation for a true "Kiwi Experience" for people visiting from overseas.
 The schedule has been arranged so that visitors from overseas can do a package of the "foundation" ThetaHealing classes, with the option to stay on and do Intuitive Anatomy.
 Time has been added into the schedule for guided tours and visits to local places of interest so you can "learn whilst you play" in New Zealand.